MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 ![Install button](~/distribution/images/installButton.png)

 > [!NOTE]
-> For Android Application Bundles (AAB), you can download the AAB itself by pressing 'Download'.
-If you need to install an application on a test device, please use the install portal (https://install.appcenter.ms), which will generate a universal APK for a device ('Arrow' button next to the 'Download').
+> Android Application Bundles (AAB) are available for download on the release page by clicking the download button.
+If you need an installable APK file format, please use the install portal (https://install.appcenter.ms) on your device.
+You can find the link underneath the generated QR code next to the download button.

 You can find links to specific releases to public destinations on the releases tab in public groups.
 ![Public deep link](~/distribution/images/publicDeepLink.png)